2 February 2026

 Consider your pricing here too.
 Again, you might not think of this as relevant to grow Amazon search results, but it plays a part.

-The right price point will help maximize conversions.
+The right price point will help maximize sales.
 You don’t want to be too high, or too low, compared to the competition.

 Amazon’s algorithm also wants to see competitive pricing.
 Amazon wants to be known as a place to find good deals.
 If your product is way overpriced, they’re less likely to want to recommend it to shoppers.
 This is where Amazon is different from Google.
 While the Google algorithm only considers clicks, Amazon goes one step further: Amazon’s ultimate goal is to maximize its own revenue and that is tied to shoppers buying products.
 Thus, while clicks are great, sales are king!
 Pricing is ultimately a key factor that impacts sales.
 So while your product pricing does not directly impact your Amazon SEO activities, it does impact it very much indirectly by skewing your conversion rates.
 Thus finding a sweet spot where you can optimize your product listing traffic and conversion rate to maximize PROFIT is key.